 Sturdy backpack or daypack: You will be doing a lot of exploring, whether it’s a day at the beach or just strolling in town, and a good backpack will go a long way in ensuring you have all your essentials in one place.
 Make sure you bring a good quality one as you don’t want it to rip halfway through!

 Sunglasses and sunscreen: Phuket is a tropical place and the sun can be pretty harsh here.
-Even if it is cloudy or rainy, it’s always good practice to slather some sunscreen on outside!
+Even if it is cloudy or rainy, it’s always good practice to slather some sunscreen when outside!

 Umbrella or raincoat: While it’s sunny most times, the rain here can be unpredictable too even outside the rainy seasons.
 Bring along a small umbrella or raincoat to protect yourself and your belongings should it pour unexpectedly.